lasya-akshara/COAR_Fall2020/README.md

 My code is all in one file (DoubleQ_MPD.ipynb) and covers the code using a Uniform, Epsilon Greedy, and Boltzmann behavior policies (generally with constant step size = 0.1).
 I analyzed the difference in convergence rates against regular Q-Learning using number of iterations as well as runtime.
 Using both analyzes I found that the results were inconclusive.

+## Fitted Q Learning
+The paper for the Fitted Q-Learning algorithm can be found [link](https://www.jmlr.org/papers/volume6/ernst05a/ernst05a.pdf "here").

+MORE TO ADD HERE